OlivierSohn/hamazed/BACKLOG.md

+- should we compress network messages? to analyze traffic: sudo tcpdump -i lo0 -v -nnXSs 0

+- At some point, on a release build when playing a very low note ('kick') I heard an audio bug (as if the note would never stop : the audioelement buffer was maybe not computed anymore, but the associated channel was still playing, hence a very harsh continuous sound occured)

+I could not reproduce it yet.

 - change the sound in real time, when harmonics change.
 .. enqueue parameter changes :
    change volume / phase of harmonic 6 to ...